 Does Basecamp Have a Free Plan?

 Not anymore!
 Basecamp used to have a free plan called the Personal plan.
-But last year, the provider said it was not accepting new sign-ups on its personal plan, and it seems Basecamp has now phased it out.
+But in late 2022, the provider said it was not accepting new sign-ups on its personal plan, and the company has now phased it out completely.

 If you want a free plan, check out a provider like ClickUp.
-On its free plan, ClickUp enforces no user limit, and provides a full suite of task management features, an automation builder, and data visualization tools all for free.
-That's why ClickUp scored 4.8/5 in our last round of testing, while Basecamp only scored 3.5/5.
+On its free plan, ClickUp enforces no user limit and provides a full suite of task management features, an automation builder, and data visualization tools all for free.
+That's why ClickUp scored 4.5/5 in our last round of testing, while Basecamp only scored 2.9/5.

 What are Basecamp's Features?